Local tropicalizations of splice type surface singularities

 \begin{theorem} Let $(f_1,\ldots, f_s)$ be a finite sequence of elements in the maximal ideal $\mfkm$ of $\cO$, and let $J$ be the ideal generated by them.
 Fix a positive weight vector $\wu{}\in (\Z_{>0})^n$.
 Assume that $(\initwf{\wu{}}{f_1},\ldots, \initwf{\wu{}}{f_s})$ is a regular sequence in $\cO$.
 Then: \begin{enumerate} \item the sequence $(f_1,\ldots, f_s)$ is also regular, and \item the $\wu{}$-initial ideal $\initwf{\wu{}}{J}\cO$ is generated by $\{\initwf{\wu{}}{f_1},\ldots, \initwf{\wu{}}{f_s}\}$. \end{enumerate} \end{theorem}

 \begin{remark} As mentioned earlier,~\autoref{thm:newL3.3} does not hold in the polynomial setting.
-For instance $(z_1(1-z_1), z_2(1-z_1))$ is a regular sequence in the local ring $\CC\{z_1,z_2\}$ but not in the polynomial ring $\CC[z_1,z_2]$.
-However, the sequence of initial forms $(z_1,z_2)$ with respect to any weight vector $\wu{}\in (\Z_{>0})^2$ determine a regular sequence in both rings. \end{remark}
+For instance, $(z_1(1-z_1), z_2(1-z_1))$ is a regular sequence in the local ring $\CC\{z_1,z_2\}$ but not in the polynomial ring $\CC[z_1,z_2]$.
+However, the sequence $(z_1,z_2)$ of initial forms with respect to any weight vector $\wu{}\in (\Z_{>0})^2$ is regular in both rings. \end{remark}

 \begin{remark} The regularity of the sequence of $\wu{}$-initial forms is needed in~\autoref{thm:newL3.3}.
 As an example, fix $n=4$, $\wu{}=(1,1,1,1)$, and consider the sequence $(f_1,f_2)$ with

 By construction, $(f_1,f_2)$ is a regular sequence in $\cO$ defining an isolated complete intersection surface singularity.
 The sequence of initial forms $(\initwf{\wu{}}{f_1}, \initwf{\wu{}}{f_2}) = (z_1^2, z_1\,z_2)$ is not regular, and the $\wu{}$-initial ideal of $(f_1,f_2)\cO$ is generated by $\initwf{\wu{}}{f_1}$, $\initwf{\wu{}}{f_2}$ and $\initwf{\wu{}}{z_2\,f_1 -z_1\,f_2} = - z_2\,z_3^3 + z_1\,z_4^3$. \end{remark}